Magnetic interactions and excitations in SrMnSb$_2$: Results and discussions

-In summary, our computed intralayer interactions ($J_1$, $J_{2b}$, and $J_{2c}$) as well as the interlayer interaction ($J_a$) closely align with the observed values from INS.
-The spin wave dispersion derived from first-principle calculations, as depicted in \rFig{fig:spinwave}, exhibit a excellent agreement with those computed using experimental $SJ$ values.
-Notably, the primary discrepancy lies in the bandwidth of the dispersion, a consequence of the overestimated $SJ$ values originating from the ab initio calculations.
-Nonetheless, the concordance between the theoretical predictions and the experimentally-derived SJ-based calculations affirms the accuracy of our first-principle methodology in effectively predicting magnetic interactions within the materials.
+Overall, when compared to INS measurements, the SW dispersion derived from first-principles calculations, although somewhat overestimating the bandwidth, agrees reasonably well with INS measurements.
+Correspondingly, the intralayer interactions ($J_1$, $J_{2b}$, and $J_{2c}$) as well as the interlayer interaction ($J_a$) are comparable to values extracted from INS.
+The concordance between the theoretical predictions and the experimentally-derived $SJ$-based calculations affirms the accuracy of our first-principles methodology in effectively predicting magnetic interactions within the materials.